Police chief's son facing charges after overnight shooting in St. Gabriel

 Editor's note: The sheriff's office clarified the suspect was not in custody as of Saturday morning.

-ST. GABRIEL - A warrant has been issued for the son of St. Gabriel's police chief after an overnight shooting that left one injured.
+ST. GABRIEL - The son of St. Gabriel's police chief is facing charges after an overnight shooting that left one injured.

 Officials said Saturday that Kevin Ambeau Jr., the son of St. Gabriel Police Chief Kevin Ambeau Sr., is a suspect in the shooting.